Women’s Personal Hygiene 101

 Properly Wash Down Below

-Considering that your vagina naturally cleans itself with an internal lubricant, you don’t need to use any of the feminine intimate hygiene products.
-Intimate washes can upset the pH balance in your vagina, which is why you should only use warm water to wash your intimate area.
-Furthermore, it’s essential that you don’t spray the vagina with water, i.e. douche, because that will only affect the vagina’s natural pH balance, causing yeast infections and bacterial vaginosis.
+Considering that your vagina naturally cleans itself with an internal lubricant.
+You don’t need to use any of the feminine intimate hygiene products.
+Intimate washes can upset the pH balance in your vagina.
+It is recommended that you only use warm water to wash your intimate area.
+Furthermore, it’s essential that you don’t spray the vagina with water, i.e. douche.

 After Sex Routine

-It’s vital that you wash your intimate area before and after sex to avoid harmful infections spreading from your partner to you and vice versa.
 We suggest that you wash your genitals before intercourse.
 It will ensure that you are fresh and clean down below.
-According to studies, not only is a condom a great contraceptive, but it also keeps the vagina’s pH balance in check and prevents the spread of sexually transmitted diseases.
+A condom is a great form of contraceptive.
+But it also helps keep the vagina’s pH balance in check and prevents the spread of sexually transmitted diseases.
+Sperm and other bodily fluids from a man ejaculating in you can upset your pH balance down there.

 Always Wear Breathable Underwear

-Stay away from nylon and synthetic materials because these fabrics are the perfect bacteria-growing environment since they offer no breathability to your vagina.
-Even though panty liners were made to protect your underwear from vaginal discharge, it’s not recommended that you wear them daily.
-If you begin to wear a panty liner on a daily basis, you will be at a much greater risk of getting a yeast infection and vulvar irritation because they trap moisture.
-If you must wear one, do change your panty liner every few hours.
+Even though panty liners were made to protect your underwear from vaginal discharge.
+It’s not recommended that you wear a panty liner or thin pad daily.
+Unless you are on your period.
+If you begin to wear a panty liner daily, you will increase your risk of getting a yeast infection and vulvar irritation because they trap moisture.
+If you must wear one, change your panty liner every few hours.

 women jogging